ml-energy/amdsmi/py-interface/README.md

 ### amdsmi_get_pcie_link_status

-Description: Returns the pcie link status for the given GPU.
+Description: Returns the pcie link status for the given GPU
-It is not supported on virtual machine guest

 Input parameters:

-* `processor_handle` device which to query
+* `device_handle` device which to query

 Output: Dictionary with fields